thudfactor/thudfactor/src/posts/2023/06/image-of-a-cat/index.md

 date: 2023-06-05
 categories: ["HTML"]
 tags: post
+cover:
+  src: cat.jpeg
+  alt: Cato, an orange and white cat, looking at the camera and loudly meowing.
 ---

 Here is a picture of my cat, Cato.
 He’s a very good cat except for the two hours prior to dinnertime.
 But he’s not the reason I am writing this — I am writing it to talk a bit about images in HTML.